AI-Builders-Iran/ChemLib-AI/README.md

 OPENROUTER_API_KEY=your-key   # optional — automatic fallback if Gemini fails
 ADMIN_PASSWORD=choose-one     # required for the library admin panel POPPLER_PATH=                 # Windows only — see .env.example

+# Optional model overrides
+GEMINI_MODEL=                 # default: gemini-3.6-flash
+OPENROUTER_MODEL=             # default: openrouter/auto (use openrouter/free for free models only)
 ```

+**LLM fallback.** Gemini is tried first.
+If it does not answer (quota, outage,
+network), the request is retried automatically on OpenRouter and the chat shows
+which model answered.
+If neither answers, the user is told so.
+The fallback
+needs `OPENROUTER_API_KEY` **and** the `langchain-openrouter` package (both are
+in `requirements.txt`).
+Free-tier Gemini quotas are small and per model, and
+OCR of scanned pages uses the same quota.
+Restart the app after changing `.env`:
+providers are created once per process.

 The app and the API load `.env` automatically.
 Never commit it (it is already
 in `.gitignore` and `.dockerignore`).